Vitamin C and Niacinamide for Dark Spots – Which is better? Vitamin C and Niacinamide for Dark Spots – Which is better?

 Dark spots, pigmentation, and uneven skin tone are among the most common skincare concerns faced by men and women alike.
 Whether caused by sun exposure, acne scars, or ageing, finding the right dark spot solutions can feel overwhelming.
-Two ingredients that dermatologists and skincare experts swear by are vitamin C and niacinamide.
-Both are powerhouse actives, but they work differently on the skin.
+Two ingredients that dermatologists and skincare experts swear by are niacinamide and vitamin C. Both are powerhouse actives, but they work differently on the skin.
 If you’re wondering which one is best for you, this vitamin C vs niacinamide showdown will clear things up.

 What Causes Dark Spots?